What is Online Reputation Management? Everything You Need to Know for 2024

 Policy Documentation

 When you start your ORM project, you’ll always be alerted about a new comment, review, or other mentions.
-So, you will need a somewhat strict definition of what’s urgent, what can wait, who’s in charge, and the right response.
+So, you will need a somewhat strict definition of what’s urgent, what can wait, who’s in charge, and the correct response.

 Urgent/Non-Urgent response